cspr-rad/kairos-spec/src/spec.typ

 == Smart contract

 The smart contract stores the following data:
-- Current Merkle root, representing the Validium's state
+- Current Merkle root, representing the Validium's state;
-- The last Merkle root posted by the L2 (i.e. deposits).
-This is needed for the L2 rollup to work.
+- The last Merkle root posted by the L2;
-- Its own account balance, which amounts to the total sum of all the Validium account balances
+- Its own account balance, which amounts to the total sum of all the Validium account balances.

-The smart contract offers the following API and verifications:
+The smart contract offers the following API, with each endpoint verifying and acting as described:
-- POST deposit: sender's public key, token ID, token amount, new Merkle root, ZKP verifying the Merkle root, sender's signature
+- POST deposit: sender's public key, token ID, token amount, new Merkle root, metadata verifying the Merkle root, sender's signature
-  - Verify that this amount of tokens can be sent, and take it out of the sender's 1 account
+  - Verify that this amount of tokens can be sent, and move it from the sender's L1 account to the Validium smart contract
+  - Verify the sender's signature
-  - Verify the ZKP given public inputs
+  - Verify the new Merkle root given public inputs and metadata
   - Update the smart contract's state
-- POST withdrawal: Receiver's public key, token ID, token amount, new Merkle root, ZKP verifying the merkle root
+- POST withdrawal: Receiver's public key, token ID, token amount, new Merkle root, metadata verifying the merkle root, receiver's signature
-  - Move the appropriate amount of tokens to the receiver's L1 account
+  - Move the appropriate amount of tokens from the Validium smart contract to the receiver's L1 account
+  - Verify the receiver's signature
-  - Verify the ZKP given public inputs
+  - Verify the new Merkle root given public inputs and metadata
   - Update the smart contract's state
 - POST ZKV: ZKV, new Merkle root
   - Verify ZKV